Task Scheduling Optimization with Direct Constraints from a Tensor Network Perspective: Improvements for real computation

 \subsection{Pre-processing}

-Before executing the core solver itself, we will pre-process the problem.
-The first step will be normalize the costs.
-We want the minimum possible cost to be -1 and the maximum +1.
-Thus, the time evolution will maintain the amplitudes between $e^{-\tau}$ and $e^{\tau}$ for the amplitudes, being $\tau$ the damping constant.
-This will help us not to have to adjust $\tau$ for each problem in a cumbersome way.
-We will only have to rescale all the times of the problem with the sum of the maximum and the sum of the minimum times of each machine.
+Before the construction of the tensor network equation, the problem has to be pre-processed.
+The first step is to normalize the costs.
+The intention is for all possible costs to be in the range $(-1,1)$.
+Thus, the time evolution maintains the represented tensor elements in the range $(e^{-\tau},e^{\tau})$, avoiding overflows or too small gaps.
+This helps the computation algorithm not have to adjust $\tau$ for each problem manually.
+This can be done by rescaling all the times of the problem with the sum of the maximum times and the sum of the minimum times for each machine.

-The next step will be to sort the machines for using the less tensors possible in the contraction.
-To do this, we will look at which are the machines that appear in more rules, placing them closer together in the most central area of the sequence in an orderly way.
-This means, if machine 0 appears in 3 rules, machine 1 appears in 2 rules, machine 2 in 1 rule, machine 3 in 7 rules and machine 4 in 3 rules, we will sort the machines in the order $(2, 4, 3, 0, 1)$, changing for example the state $\vec{x}=(4, 5, 10, 2, 7)$ to $\vec{x}'=(10, 7, 2, 4, 5 )$.
-From here on, we will take all states, times and rules as already organized and normalized.
+The next step is to sort the machines so that the tensor network has the lowest possible number of tensors.
+This will be better understood in Ssec. \ref{ssec: constraints}.
+To do this, the machines that appear in more constraints are placed closer together in the most central area of the problem.
+This means that if machine 0 appears in 3 constraints, machine 1 appears in 2 constraints, machine 2 in 1 constraint, machine 3 in 7 constraints, and machine 4 in 3 constraints, the machines will be sorted in the order $(2, 4, 3, 0, 1)$, changing, for example, the state $\vec{x}=(4, 5, 10, 2, 7)$ to $\vec{x}'=(10, 7, 2, 4, 5 )$.
+The reason for doing this is that machines that appear more in the constraints will have more connections in the tensor network with other machines than those that appear less.
+In this way, it reduces the number of tensors by eliminating many Id tensors whose only purpose is to connect two distant machines.
+From now on, all states, times, and constraints are already organized and normalized.